richelbilderbeek/intro_r_course/docs/basic_r/README.md

 !!!- info "Learning outcomes"

-    - Comfortable with the second chapter of
+    - I am comfortable with the second chapter of
       [R for Data Science](https://r4ds.hadley.nz/)
-    - Comfortable with using the `swirl` package
+    - I can recommend the `swirl` package to the right person
-    - Can assign a value to a variable
+    - I can assign a value to a variable
-    - Can tell what snake case is
+    - I can use snake case when naming a variable
-    - Can write a comment
+    - I can write a comment
-    - Can correct typos in simple code
+    - I can correct typos in simple code

 ???- question "For teachers"